Ramón Sosa: Talleres

 In January 2023, Sosa signed for Argentine Primera División team Talleres for a reported $2.26 million on a three-year deal.
 Sosa was subject to a bid from Major League Soccer side LA Galaxy in December 2023.

 Sosa made his debut for the club in a 2–0 win over Atlético Tucumán in February 2023.
 He scored his first goal for the club in a 3–0 win over Instituto.
 He finished the season with 10 goals in 35 appearances in all competitions.

 Nottingham Forest

 On 16 August 2024, Sosa signed a five-year deal with Premier League club Nottingham Forest.
 He made his debut for the club in a EFL Cup second round fixture against Newcastle United, appearing as a 69th-minute substitute.
 Sosa scored his only Premier League goal for the club against Brighton & Hove Albion in an away game at the AMEX Stadium on 22 September.

 International career

 Sosa never participated for any underage Paraguayan national teams, but in November 2022, he was called up to the senior team for their friendlies against Peru and Colombia, in which he made his debut in a 2–0 loss to Colombia.

 Sosa was included in the Paraguay squad for the 2024 Copa América.
 The team was eliminated in the group stage, with Sosa playing every game and registering a goal in a 2–1 loss to Costa Rica.

+Sosa was included in Paraguay's squad for the 2026 FIFA World Cup.